 Glucose intolerance, hyperinsulinism, insulin resistance, and hyperglucagonemia are often present in patients with cirrhosis; the elevated insulin levels reflect decreased hepatic degradation rather than increased secretion, whereas the opposite is true for hyperglucagonemia.
 Abnormal thyroid function tests may reflect altered hepatic handling of thyroid hormones and changes in plasma binding proteins rather than thyroid abnormalities.

 Sexual effects are common.
 Chronic liver disease commonly impairs menstruation and fertility.
 Males with cirrhosis, especially alcoholics, often have both hypogonadism (including testicular atrophy, erectile dysfunction, decreased spermatogenesis) and feminization (gynecomastia, female habitus).
 The biochemical basis is not fully understood.
 Gonadotropin reserve of the hypothalamic-pituitary axis is often blunted.
 Circulating testosterone levels are low, resulting mainly from decreased synthesis but also from increased peripheral conversion to estrogens.
 Levels of estrogens other than estradiol are usually increased, but the relationship between estrogens and feminization is complex.
-These changes are more prevalent in alcoholic liver disease than in cirrhosis of other etiologies, suggesting that alcohol, rather than liver disease, may be the cause.
+These changes are more prevalent in alcohol-related liver disease than in cirrhosis of other etiologies, suggesting that alcohol, rather than liver disease, may be the cause.
 In fact, evidence indicates that alcohol itself is toxic to the testes.

 Anemia is common among patients with liver disease.
 Contributing factors may include blood loss, folate (folic acid) deficiency, hemolysis, marrow suppression by alcohol, and a direct effect of chronic liver disease.